Philadelphia Cricket Club: Wissahickon Course

 A large tract of land was purchased in 1920, because the Club did not own the grounds on which the St. Martins golf course was built.
-It was A. W. Tillinghast (Bethpage – Black, Baltusrol, Newport, San Francisco and Winged Foot) who recommended the Flourtown site and who designed the new course, which opened in 1922.
+It was A. W. Tillinghast (Bethpage Black, Baltusrol, Oak Hills, Newport Country Club, San Francisco Golf Club and Winged Foot) who recommended the Flourtown site and who designed the new course, which opened in 1922.
 The Wissahickon course is one of the few remaining courses designed by Tillinghast that has had minimal changes over the past 80 years.
 The name "Wissahickon" comes from the Lenape word for "Catfish Stream."
 The Wissahickon Creek runs adjacent to the course.
 Lorraine Run, which eventually dumps into the Wissahickon Creek, runs through the Wissahickon course.
 An abandoned Reading Railroad track runs through the course, along the 6th and 11th holes.

 On June 18, 2013, construction was started on a complete restoration of the Wissahickon course, led by designer Keith Foster and Director of Grounds Dan Meersman.

-Since the completion of the 2014 renovation, "Wissahickon" has hosted the 2014 Philadelphia Open, the 2015 PGA Professional National Championship (With Militia Hill), the 2016 Constellation Senior Players Championship, and will host the 2024 U.S. Amateur Four-Ball (originally scheduled for 2020, but deferred to 2024 by the USGA after cancellation).
+Since the completion of the 2014 renovation, Wissahickon has hosted the 2014 Philadelphia Open, the 2015 PGA Professional National Championship (with Militia Hill), the 2016 Constellation Senior Players Championship, the 2024 U.S. Amateur Four-Ball, and the 2025 Truist Championship, a signature event on the PGA Tour.
 The course is dedicated to A.W.
 Tillinghast, who was a long-time member of the Philadelphia Cricket Club and a native of Philadelphia.